Pooshman/Gesture-Model/README.md

 # Gesture Model FPGA Pipeline

 ## Overview
 This repository contains the software side of a gesture-recognition pipeline that targets a custom SoC on the Arty S7-25 FPGA.
-A webcam on the host Mac collects hand landmarks with MediaPipe, a lightweight MLP classifies gestures, and the quantized model is exported so the FPGA can drive a BiStable robot via an ESP32 WiFi link.
-The long-term target is a secure, low-latency loop where the FPGA validates a four-gesture passcode through an enclave block, updates a host-facing display, and streams motion commands to the robot.
+A webcam on my Macbook Pro collects hand landmarks with MediaPipe, a lightweight MLP classifies gestures, and the quantized model is exported so the FPGA can drive a BiStable robot via an ESP32 WiFi link.
+The long-term goal is a secure, low-latency loop where the FPGA validates a four-gesture passcode through an enclave block, updates a host-facing display, and streams motion commands to the robot.

 ## System Pipeline
 1. **Capture** – `gesture-pipelines/gesture-webcam.py` streams frames, extracts 21-point landmarks, and soft-validates predictions with the quantized weights.